Lothian Buses: Liveries

-Airlink and Skylink
+Airlink and other airport routes

-Lothian directly operates three services to Edinburgh Airport; Airlink 100, Skylink 200 and Skylink 400.
-This is in addition to the service provided by Edinburgh Trams, which has one of its termini at the airport.
-All Lothian airport services use special airport fare zones, meaning a single ticket to the airport costs significantly more than the standard single ticket.
-However, a journey that does not include the airport zone is charged at the standard fare.
+Lothian operates three services to and from Edinburgh Airport: Airlink 100, and Lothian City services 17 and 18.
+The airport is in a separate fare zone from the rest of the Lothian network, which means that fares to and from the airport are higher than the fares charged elsewhere on the network.
+However, this only applies to Airlink 100.
+On routes 17 and 18, the airport is treated as being in the same zone as the rest of the city.

 Current airport routes

-Airlink 100 runs to Waverley Bridge along Corstorphine Road.
+Airlink 100 runs to Waverley Bridge.
 Since 30 July 2017, Airlink has accepted contactless card payments as well as cash and ridacard fares.

-Skylink Services also accept Contactless, beginning with purchase of normal tickets but now works with the "Tap Tap Cap..." scheme.
+Former airport routes

+Lothian also used to have a separate network of bus routes that ran to the Airport from places outside the city centre named Skylink.
+These routes were withdrawn from service and replaced with conventional city services on 6 April 2025.

 Skylink 200 commenced on 23 April 2017, running from the airport to the north of Edinburgh, terminating at Ocean Terminal.
 It was initially operated by single decker buses, but double deckers have been used since 1 October 2017.

-Skylink 400 commenced on 29 July 2018 operating to Fort Kinnaird via Gracemount, Fairmilehead, Oxgangs and Colinton.
-It replaced and upgraded the old service 18.

-Former airport routes
+This route was withdrawn in April 2025 and renumbered as service 17.

 Skylink 300 commenced on 1 October 2017, as an upgrade and renumbering of the old service 35, which ran from the airport to the Ocean Terminal via Slateford, Longstone and South Gyle.
 The 35 had been a way of getting to the airport while only paying the standard Lothian fare, and usually used repainted ex-Airlink vehicles with extra luggage racks.
 The route was amended on 29 July 2018, shortening the route considerably and introducing a new terminal at Cameron Toll.
 At the same time, a modified 35 was reintroduced, but this service terminated at Heriot-Watt University rather than the airport.
-Skylink 300 was withdrawn from the timetable change on the 11th September 2022 due to low passenger demand.
+Skylink 300 was withdrawn from the timetable change on 11 September 2022 due to low passenger demand.

-COVID vaccine centre
+Skylink 400 commenced on 29 July 2018 operating to Fort Kinnaird via Gracemount, Fairmilehead, Oxgangs and Colinton.
+This route was withdrawn in April 2025 and has been renumbered as the 18, bringing back the old route and 'city' fares for the service pre-2018.

 Between June 2021 and March 2022, Skylink services 200, 300, and 400 were adjusted to call at the Royal Highland Centre, which was in use as a vaccination centre during the COVID-19 pandemic.
 These services were reverted to their original routings when the centre closed in March 2022.